Skip to content

 The materials we’re after.

-MEL is built for the class of materials where electrons and structure interact in complex, useful ways.
-That puts a wide range of high-value functional materials inside one search space.
-Superconductors are the lead wedge; thermal, energy, and battery follow.
+MEL is built for the class of materials where electrons and structure interact in complex, useful ways, which puts a wide range of high-value functional materials inside one search space.
+Superconductors are the lead wedge, the one whose ceiling is the cost of energy itself.
+Datacenter thermal, energy conversion, and battery materials follow.

 $50B+